-Realising his money can also make a positive difference, Umesh began investing in the M&G Sustainable Multi Asset Balanced
+Realising his money can also make a positive difference, Umesh began investing in the M&G Sustainable Multi Asset Balanced Fund in 2019.

 "The world is changing; globally there are huge problems with climate change, and food and water shortages.